-- Outpatient drug rehab: Outpatient treatment or an Intensive Outpatient Program (IOP), provides outpatient care for people who are in recovery.
+- Outpatient drug rehab: Outpatient Lyrica rehab or an Intensive Outpatient Program (IOP), provides outpatient care for people who are in recovery.
 Clients attend co-ed group sessions at a clinical facility three times a week for an eight-week period.
 Each session is designed to address personal issues in recovery and provide education on chemical dependency, relapse prevention, and life skills.
 Clients enrolled in outpatient drug rehab also have the flexibility to continue working, attend school, or care for young children at home while they complete their rehab program.

-If you are recovering from Lyrica addiction and you have already completed detox, you may want to consider the following factors when choosing a rehab program:
+If you are recovering from Lyrica addiction and you have already completed detox, you may want to consider the following factors when choosing a Lyrica rehab program: